dpla/dpla-frontend/static/local/blackwomenssuffrage/timeline.md

 Mary Church Terrell is appointed the first black woman on the Washington, D.C  Board of Education.

 **1896**: The National League of Colored Women, the National Federation of Afro-American Women, and more than 100 local Black women's clubs merge to form the National Association of Colored Women's Clubs (NACW), with Mary Church Terrell as the group's first president.
 Other NACW leadership includes Ida B. Wells Barnett, Frances E.W.
-Harper, Josephine St. Pierre Ruffin, [Anna Julia Cooper](/search?q=Anna+Julia+Cooper), [Fannie Jackson Coppin](/search?q=Fannie+Jackson+Coppin) and others.
+Harper, Josephine St. Pierre Ruffin, [Anna Julia Cooper](/search?q=Anna+Julia+Cooper), [Fanny Jackson Coppin](/search?q=Fanny+Jackson+Coppin) and others.
 The NACW motto is "lifting as we climb."

 In Plessy v.
 Ferguson, the Supreme Court rules that facilities for black can be "separate but equal."